ameax/laravel-hash-change-detector/README.md

     }

     /**
-     * Define which relationships to track
+     * Define which relationships to include in composite hash */ public function getHashCompositeDependencies(): array {
-     */
-    public function getHashableRelations(): array
-    {
         return [
             'orderItems',     // HasMany relationship
             'shipping',       // HasOne relationship
         ];
     }

+    /**
+     * Define which related models should be notified when this changes */ public function getHashRelationsToNotifyOnChange(): array {
+        return []; // Orders typically don't notify other models }

     // Your regular model relationships